Scientific Name

 How to Grow and Care

 It is best to repot at the beginning of the growing season or summer.
-To repot a cactus, make sure the soil is dry before repotting, then gently remove the pot.
-Next, knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
+To repot a cactus, ensure the soil is dry before repotting, then gently remove the pot.
+Next, remove the old soil from the roots, removing any rotted or dead roots.

 Learn more at How to Grow and Care for Echinocactus.